OCHA-DAP/hdx-cli-toolkit/README.md

-  list                       List datasets in HDX print                      Print datasets in HDX to the terminal quickcharts                Upload QuickChart JSON description to HDX showcase                   Upload showcase to HDX update                     Update datasets in HDX update_resource            Update a resource in HDX
+  list                       List datasets in HDX print                      Print datasets in HDX to the terminal quickcharts                Upload QuickChart JSON description to HDX remove_extras_key          Remove extras key from a dataset scan                       Scan all of HDX and perform an action showcase                   Upload showcase to HDX update                     Update datasets in HDX update_resource            Update a resource in HDX

 ```

 It is a thin wrapper to the [hdx-python-api](https://github.com/OCHA-DAP/hdx-python-api) library written by Mike Rans.